The Thing Around Your Neck: Background and release

-In 2008, while Adichie was completing her MacArthur fellowship and Hodder fellowship from Princeton University, she began publishing short stories in several magazines.
-Twelve of them were collected and turned into a book entitled The Thing Around Your Neck.
-According to Adichie, she moved to the United States in 1997 and she saw that most Americans viewed Africa as a monolithic place, hence their mix of ignorance and arrogance inspired her to write the book.
-In an interview, she told Guy Raz that she wanted the book to "peel apart the "layers of losses and gains" that immigrants face".
-In an analysis by NPR, all the stories in the collection originated from tales Adichie heard from friends and family, for example, "A Private Experience" is based loosely on an experience of her aunt.
+The Thing Around Your Neck compiles twelve short stories written by Adichie while she was completing her MacArthur fellowship and Hodder fellowship from Princeton University; some of them were already published in several magazines.
+In an interview with NPR, Adichie said that she wanted the collection to "peel apart the layers of losses and gains that immigrants face", the themes that are partly inspired by her shock after her move to the United States in 1997.
+She observed that most Americans failed to appreciate Africa's diversity, and displayed a "mix of ignorance and arrogance" towards the inhabitants.
+The stories in the collection were based on the experiences of Adichie's family and acquaintances; for instance, "A Private Experience" was based on her aunt's story.

-Her third book after Purple Hibiscus (2003) and Half of a Yellow Sun (2006), Adichie was 31 years when the book was first published in 2009 by Alfred Knopf.
-It was blurbed by Joyce Carol Oates, Edmund White and Chinua Achebe.
-It was published in Nigeria in 2009 and 2017 by Kachifo Limited and Narrative Landscape Press, respectively.
-Farafina Books, an imprint of Kachifo Limited promoted the book in Nigeria and Adichie had a public presentation of the book on 11 July 2009 at the Silverbird Lifestyle Store in Victoria Island, Lagos.
+The book was first published in 2009 by Alfred Knopf when Adichie was 31 years old.
+The first edition was blurbed by Joyce Carol Oates, Edmund White and Chinua Achebe.
+It was also published in Nigeria in 2009 and 2017 by Kachifo Limited and Narrative Landscape Press, respectively.
+The Thing Around Your Neck is Adichie's third book after Purple Hibiscus (2003) and Half of a Yellow Sun (2006).
+Farafina Books, an imprint of Kachifo Limited, promoted the book in Nigeria, and Adichie had a public presentation of the book on 11 July 2009 at the Silverbird Lifestyle Store in Victoria Island, Lagos.

 Plot summaries

-In "Cell One", Nnamabia begins stealing as a teenager.
-One day, he steals his mother's jewelry.
+In "Cell One", Nnamabia, beginning stealing as a teenager, steals his mother's jewelry.
 With everyone knowing he is the culprit, his mother punishes him.
-A group of boys attacks a professor and Nnamabia gets arrested as one of those boys and lands in a prison cell.
+A group of boys attacks a professor, and Nnamabia gets arrested as one of those boys and lands in a prison cell.
 Initially, he enjoys his stay until an old man is thrown into their cell.
-The old man gets abused by other boys, and while Nnamabia tries to defend him, he gets abused too.
-He gets released immediately and he returns to his family.
-In "Imitation", an emigrant Nigerian woman called Nkem resides in Philadelphia, US with her husband Obiora, an art dealer who doesn't spend much time at home; he comes home only two months in a year.
+The old man gets abused by other boys, and while Nnamabia tries to defend him, he gets abused, too.
+He gets released immediately and returns to his family.

+In "Imitation", an emigrant Nigerian woman, Nkem, resides in Philadelphia, US, with her husband, Obiora, an art dealer who doesn't spend much time at home; he comes home only two months in a year.
 They have a house in Nigeria.
 Nkem finds comfort in her maid and begins thinking her husband is cheating.

-In "A Private Experience", Chika and her female Hausa friend hides in a store during a riot caused by religious violence despite belonging to Christianity and Islam, respectively.
+In "A Private Experience", during a riot caused by religious violence, Christian Chika and her female Hausa Muslim friend hide in a store together despite belonging to different faiths.

 In "Ghosts", the narrator, a retired University mathematics professor, describes his encounter with someone he deems unalive.

 In "On Monday of Last Week", Kamara joins her husband in the US to take a job as a nanny to an upper-class family.
 She becomes obsessed with the mother of the baby she is taking care of.